civican/legisinfo/42-1/bills/C-45/bill_text.md

   **(5)** Unless authorized under this Act, if two or more individuals who are 18 years of age or older are ordinarily resident in the same dwelling-house, it is prohibited for any of those individuals to cultivate, propagate or harvest any cannabis plants if doing so results in there being more than four such plants being cultivated, propagated or harvested at any one time in the dwelling-house.

   **(6)** Unless authorized under this Act, it is prohibited for an individual who is 18 years of age or older

-    to cultivate, propagate or harvest, in their dwelling-house, any cannabis plant that is more than 100 cm in height, not including any part of the plant that is not normally exposed to the air;

     to cultivate, propagate or harvest any cannabis plant at a place that is not their dwelling-house or to offer to do so; or